ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 **Retainers** generally regard you with all the affection and loyalty due to an employer or master.
 If you treat them more poorly than is expected for their culture, your GM should increase the **resistance class** of attempts to make use of their talents.

-If you lose **retainers** for any reason, you can replace them simply by providing a convincing explanation of how you go about it.

 ## 6.6 Relationships as Flaws

 Certain relationships with **supporting characters** act as **flaws**.
 They impose obligations on you, prompting your GM to present you with **story obstacles** you have no choice but to overcome or **story questions** you need to answer.
+Your GM should award you an **experience point** at the conclusion of any session of play where you or your GM created dramatic complications for you via a **relationship** that is a flaw.

 ### 6.6.1 Dependents